danielpalme/ReportGenerator/src/Readme.txt

 4.6.7.0

     * Fix: #363: Improved handling of HTML generation (several HTML reports at once)
+    * Fix: #385: Added filtering by namespace for classfilters in DynamicCodeCoverageParser
     * Fix: #388: Removed branch coverage columns if no branch coverage is available

 4.6.6.0